Rituverma12/cbse-class12-2022-appearance-analysis/docs/01_Power_Query.md

 ## **Analytical Notes**

-- Power Query handled the initial reshaping and foundational metrics (headed, unpivot/pivot, computed rates).
+- Power Query handled the initial reshaping and foundational metrics (header, unpivot/pivot, computed rates).
 - Diagnostic flags (BaseStatus, BaseFlag, AnomalyFlag) were initially added in Excel for formula control, but have since been migrated into Power Query as custom columns.
-- Integrity checks were unpivoted and loaded into the Data Model, expanding row count but enabling consitent pivoting across check types.
+- Integrity checks were unpivoted and loaded into the Data Model, expanding row count but enabling consistent pivoting across check types.
 - Loading to the Data Model ensures unified slicer control across all dashboard panels, with both categorical flags (from Power Query).

 ## **Pipeline Context**